 I certainly think Braintree has everything most merchants will need.
 It does lack a few features that Stripe offers, but it’s a hugely capable system.
-And the seamless Payal integration could be a major draw from some merchants who have loyal PayPal customer bases.
+And the seamless Payal integration could be a significant draw for some merchants who have loyal PayPal customer bases.

-Stripe is available to merchants in 25 countries at the time of writing this, including some betas.
+Stripe is available to merchants in 34 countries at the time of writing this.
 You can check out Stripe’s Global page for a complete list.
-However, regardless of merchant location, you can accept payments from all over the globe.
-Stripe actually supports 135+ currencies.
+However, regardless of the merchant’s location, you can accept payments from all over the globe.
+Stripe supports 135+ currencies.

-In addition, Stripe’s SDKs include support for Android/iIOS and seven other programming languages.
+Also, Stripe’s SDKs include support for Android/iOS and seven other programming languages.
 Accepted payment methods depend on the merchant’s location, but Stripe supports many popular local payment methods in the EU and China in particular.

 Stripe Supported Programming Languages